vega/vega-lite/site/docs/encoding/type.md

 <div class="vl-example" data-name="bar_custom_sort_full"></div>

-**Note:** If a custom sort order is specified, Vega-Lite uses ordinal type by default, so you actually can omit `"type": "ordinal"` from the specification above.
+**Note:** If an encoding includes a custom sort order, Vega-Lite uses the ordinal type by default, so you actually can omit `"type": "ordinal"` from the specification above.

 {:#cast-timeunit}